 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Supervisors are elected on an at large basis by the landowners of the property within the District.
 The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2022, all of the Board members are affiliated with Banyan Cay Dev., LLC ("Developers").
+At September 30, 2024, two of the Board members are affiliated with Dutchman's Pipe Club ("Developers").